Wilderness Aid Station Teams – Support runners deep in the San Gabriels.

 Any runner, who is getting an IV during the race, is automatically dropped from the race.
 That runner will not allowed to move on and will be listed as DNF.

-We do not provide any service to bus runners back to WW.
-It is the runners responsibility to get back to WW.
-Typically what happens is the runner will: 1) get a ride with a person who lives in WW and is returning to WW or 2) ride with a runner who has his car parked at the Finish and is driving back to WW.
+We do not offer any transportation services for runners returning to Wrightwood.
+It is the runner’s responsibility to find their own way back to the start line.
+Typically, runners will either: 1) get a ride from someone who lives in Wrightwood and is returning home, or 2) share a ride with another runner who has parked their car at the finish line and is driving back to Wrightwood.
+These arrangements can be made with other runners in our Facebook Group or by contacting us directly.

 There are 217 100-mile races as of November 2022.